XsidX/helpjuice-editor/README.md

 ## Acknowledgments

--Hat tip to anyone whose code was used

-- Inspiration
-- etc
+-Hat tip to Helpjuice for inspiration  as this is part of their frontend project test.

 ## 📝 License